eemrds/DAT510_2024/assignment1/assignment1_250660.md

 ## 4. Conclusion
 The effect of change that the combination of Caesar cipher and Columnar transposition cipher offered alone was little when compared with the inclusion of the CBC block ciphering method.
 As the ciphertext is generated, the Caesar substitution method acts independently on each character.
 Due to a lack of "interaction" between the characters during the substitution stage, similar plaintext's will create similar looking cipher texts.
 Columnar transposition might add some diffusion, but it is not very complex and it only reorders the characters.
 The combination of them does not apply confusion and diffusion to a satisfactory standard.
-The application of CBC, however does improve the result
+The application of CBC, however does improve the result.

 ## References